neha564/Projects/README.md

      ```bash
      npm run serve
      ```
    - Open your browser and go to `http://localhost:8081` to view the app.
+(The URL may vary based on the port used by Vue CLI - check the terminal output for the correct URL.)

 4. **Explore the app**: